Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 That was in part because there had traditionally been at least one Bavarian regional interest party in German national politics.
 The CSU fit this mold, and, after dispatching a couple of rival local parties in the 1950s, it established itself as the dominant force in southeastern Germany.
-The CSU usually takes over 50 percent of votes in elections in Bavaria and currently governs with an absolute majority in the state parliament.
-Recent polls, however, have the party languishing below the 40 percent mark, with less than a month to go before the state election.
+The CSU took over 50 percent of votes in elections in Bavaria for decades.

 As a rule, the CSU is more conservative than the CDU, especially on religion and law enforcement, while being to the left of the national party on social welfare issues.
 The difference is contained within the names of the two parties.
 The CSU takes the term "social" quite seriously, demanding for instance that the state do more to assist stay-at-home mothers.

 The party's stance on non-Germans, however, is less generous.
-The CSU was the force behind the passenger car toll on the autobahn, a tit-for-tat policy with neighboring Austria that will have nationwide repercussions.
-And the party also favors quicker deportations for refugees who commit crimes and this summer opened controversial holding and processing centers for asylum-seekers.
+The CSU was the force behind the passenger car toll on the autobahn, a tit-for-tat policy with neighboring Austria with nationwide repercussions.
+And the party also favors quicker deportations for rejected asylum seekers.

-Indeed, CSU Chairman and current Interior Minister Horst Seehofer has publicly criticized Merkel for being too far to the left when it comes to the issue of migration.
-Ahead of the October 14 Bavarian election, Seehofer's attempt to distance his party from the chancellor's more moderate policies — in part to stave off the insurgent right-wing populist Alternative for Germany (AfD) — has fueled tension between the CSU and CDU.
+Indeed, current Interior Minister Horst Seehofer has publicly criticized Merkel for being too far to the left when it comes to the issue of migration.

 Neither was successful.
-Strauss was an extreme conservative and came in second to incumbent Helmut Schmidt; Stoiber failed to appeal to voters in northern Germany and lost a narrow contest to incumbent Gerhard Schröder.
-The latter result likely spelled an end to any further CSU chancellor candidates for the foreseeable future.
-In the 2005 election, both parties opted to support the CDU's Merkel, and the rest, as they say, is history.
+Strauss was extremely conservative and failed in a bid to unseat incumbent Helmut Schmidt from the SPD; Stoiber failed to appeal to voters in northern Germany and lost a narrow contest to incumbent Gerhard Schröder.

 The party names are often hyphenated as CDU-CSU.
 This reflects the fact that they function as a single group in parliament.